-Complete with fire pits, s’mores, and regular deer sightings, “Leveraging the Credit Union Difference” is far from your typical professional development workshop in more ways than one.
-Set in the remote, wooded Islandwood retreat center on Bainbridge Island in Washington, the immersive, three-day training is designed to help credit union professionals unplug from the daily grind and reconnect with the credit union difference.
+Complete with fire pits, s’mores, and deer sightings, “Leveraging the Credit Union Difference” is far from your typical professional development workshop in more ways than one.
+Set in the remote, wooded Islandwood retreat center on Bainbridge Island in Washington from Nov.
+30 to Dec.
+2, the immersive training is designed to help credit union professionals unplug from the daily grind and reconnect with the credit union difference.

 For years, this workshop has been a dream for Debbie Wege, Cooperative Community Advocate at BECU and a passionate Development Educator.
 Wege became a certified Credit Union Development Educator through the National Credit Union Foundation in 1993, and also has earned her Caribbean CUDE and International CUDE designations.

 “I’ve had a desire to bring this workshop to the Northwest for several years,” said Wege.
 “It’s a great program that takes a deep dive into our framework as credit unions, and helps us see ourselves as change agents.”